bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Bswup/README.md

 }

 ```
-7.Configure additional settings in the service worker file (based on the sample shown in the `service-worker.js` file of the demo project)
+7. Configure additional settings in the service worker file (based on the sample shown in the `service-worker.js` file of the demo project)

-**Service Worker * *
+**Service Worker**
 - `self.assetsInclude`: The list of files or regex of files to be cached.
 - `self.assetsExclude`: The list of files or regex of files that should not be cached.
 - `self.defaultUrl`: The default page url.When use `_Host.cshtml` set `/`